Emergencies are the order of the day, and is that at the least expected time, we may be suffering from a heart situation.

 Where can I take CPR and defibrillator courses?

-If you are interested in receiving training in CPR and the use of the defibrillator, we will go to your entity with all the necessary material to take the courses.
-Alternatively you can enroll in our courses open classroom.
+If you are interested in receiving training in CPR and the use of the defibrillator, we will go to your entity with all the necessary material to carry out the courses.

 You can ask us for a quote by contacting: